franciscolopezsancho/books/dreyfuss-skill-coping.md

      57
      Husserl can't find a way to reconciliate the Fregean concept of sense, atemporal and inmatirial to this 'incarnate meaning' [see above]

      Unable to resolve this conondrum Husserl makes virtue from its necessity and create the trascendental phenomenology.
-A theory that only deals with the ideal contents.
-The sense, whether there's an object that fulfills that sense or not.
+A theory that only deals with the ideal contents, the sense, whether there's an object that fulfills that sense or not.

   # Gurwitsch and the incarnation of perception: The noema as intuitive sense.
     Gurwitsh like the Gestalt agree that what we perceive is an incarnate form.
-As Gurwitsch puts it "it's a system of functional significances...all interdependent...there's no unifying principle in addition to the matters unified"
+As Gurwitsch puts it "it's a system of functional significances...all interdependent...there's no unifying principle in addition to the matters unified"   :
     The sense, by G, of what's experience is a different sense on Huss.
     This intuitive sense that could fulfill and complete the interpretive sense would complete Huss theory.
 If not contradictory of course. [[these two can be names as the raw perception and the structured/idealized perception]]
     63